 Come join us in celebrating the joy and the mystery of Advent with the San Francisco Renaissance Voices and organist, Don Scott Carpenter, in a candlelight service of Advent and Christmas carols.
 You will have lots of opportunity to sing and enjoy both familiar and not so familiar carols.
 This is a fun event for the entire family.
-A free reception follows the service.

 Health and Safety